 Manual code development tends to follow established patterns with built-in security checks.
 In contrast, AI models generate code based on potentially flawed training data, including secure and insecure code.

-AI assistants may act inconsistently, suggesting proper user input validation in one context but skipping it in another.
+AI assistants may act inconsistently, suggesting the need for proper user input validation in one context but skipping it in another.
 This may result from the LLM’s internal processes or from how you phrase your prompt.
 Unfortunately, coders may not recognize how often this occurs.

-A recent study found that coders who used an AI assistant wrote significantly less secure code than those who did not use the assistant.
+A recent study found that coders who used an AI assistant wrote significantly less secure code than those who did not.
 Even though they created less secure coding, these participants believed their code was actually more secure than the manual creation group.

-AI models trained using older codebases may suggest outdated dependencies or coding patterns that no longer follow best practices.
+AI models trained on older codebases may suggest outdated dependencies or coding patterns that no longer adhere to best practices.
 This includes recommending deprecated libraries with known vulnerabilities, outdated cryptographic algorithms, or authentication methods that no longer meet security standards.

 Financial services companies face particular risks in this realm.
-That’s because AI might suggest legacy authentication patterns that don’t meet modern Open Worldwide Application Security Project (OWASP) guidelines or secure financial applications.
+That’s because AI might suggest legacy authentication patterns that don’t meet modern Open Web Application Security Project (OWASP) guidelines or secure financial applications.

 One major downside to AI coding assistants is that they don’t understand your specific threat model, compliance requirements, or business logic constraints.
-That means these AI helpers can’t differentiate between code that handles sensitive information and public data, which means proper security controls may not be applied where appropriate.
+That means these AI helpers can’t differentiate between code that handles sensitive information and public data, which means proper security controls may not be applied where they are needed.

-Understanding and mitigating this limitation is essential for healthcare organizations handling protected health information (PHI) or government agencies working with classified data.
+Understanding and mitigating this limitation is crucial for healthcare organizations that handle protected health information (PHI) or government agencies that work with classified data.

 Human oversight failure remains a risk worthy of particular attention.
 Developers may be lulled into a false sense of security after encountering clean, well-documented AI-generated code.
-Previous positive experiences may lead developers to skip all too necessary testing, which may reveal problems in later coding iterations.
+Previous positive experiences may lead developers to skip necessary testing, which can reveal problems in later coding iterations.

-So, how can you keep these risks in check?
+So, how can you manage these risks effectively?
 The answer lies in adopting layered, proactive security strategies.

 The best way to create secure AI-generated code is to take a multi-layered approach that combines automated tools, manual reviews, and process improvements across your development lifecycle.

-Ignoring these best practices can lead to costly and unnecessary efficiency problems for your organization.
+Failing to adhere to these best practices can lead to costly and unnecessary efficiency issues for your organization.
 For example, one CTO reported an outage every six months at his company due to poorly reviewed code.

 Every line of AI-generated code must undergo the same rigorous review as an equivalent piece of human-written code.
 This entails examining the code’s output and processes involved in achieving a given outcome.

-To start, you should begin with a manual review focused on logic and intent.
+To start, begin with a manual review that focuses on logic and intent.
 Train your developers to look for common AI-generated vulnerabilities, such as missing input validation, improper error handling, and insecure API key management.
 Create security checklists specific to your AI tools and coding patterns.

 Complement manual reviews with automated debugging using Static Application Security Testing (SAST) tools.
 Kiuwan’s SAST solution can identify security vulnerabilities in AI-generated code as soon as it’s written, catching issues like hardcoded secrets, SQL injection vulnerabilities, and insecure cryptographic implementations.

-It is also important to include dynamic testing when reviewing code for potential security problems.
+It is also crucial to incorporate dynamic testing when reviewing code for potential security vulnerabilities.
 AI-generated code may pass static analysis but fail under real-world conditions.
 Security testing that validates input handling, authentication flows, and data processing logic can prevent costly errors.

 Although AI assistants often suggest popular libraries and frameworks, this popularity doesn’t guarantee security.
 A strict dependency management system can help you catch vulnerable or nonexistent packages before they enter your codebase.

-Consider using Software Composition Analysis (SCA) tools to scan AI-suggested libraries for known vulnerabilities automatically.
+Consider using Software Composition Analysis (SCA) tools to automatically scan AI-suggested libraries for known vulnerabilities.
 For example, Kiuwan’s SCA capabilities help you maintain a clean Software Bill of Materials (SBOM) by identifying vulnerable dependencies and providing Autofix suggestions for safer alternatives.

 Creating policies that prevent dependencies with high-severity vulnerabilities is also a good idea.
 Maintaining an approved list of vetted libraries for your AI tools can help avoid this problem if you work in a highly regulated industry like banking or healthcare.

-To ensure secure coding standards are followed, your organization should enforce consistent security standards that apply to all code, regardless of how it’s written.
-This means implementing OWASP Top 10 protections, following Computer Emergency Response Team (CERT) secure coding guidelines, and maintaining your organization’s specific security policies.
+To ensure secure coding standards are followed, your organization should enforce consistent security standards that apply to all code, regardless of its implementation.
+This involves implementing OWASP Top 10 protections, adhering to Computer Emergency Response Team (CERT) secure coding guidelines, and upholding your organization’s specific security policies.

-Teach your developers how to prompt AI tools securely.
+Teach your developers how to securely prompt AI tools.
 Instead of asking for “user login code,” specify requirements like “user login code with input validation, secure password hashing, and protection against brute force attacks.”
 More specific prompts can help protect against insecure code.

-Implement Security-as-Code policies that automatically enforce standards like proper user input validation, secure output encoding, and sensitive data handling.
+Implement Security-as-Code policies that automatically enforce standards such as proper user input validation, secure output encoding, and handling of sensitive data.
 Adopting tools like Kiuwan can help your organization block non-compliant code from entering your main branches, ensuring consistent security regardless of the code source.

 Managing AI-generated code can be difficult because AI code assistant tools often use abstract patterns that are difficult to audit.
-To get around this issue, be on the lookout for overly clever solutions that introduce unnecessary complexity.
+To avoid this issue, be cautious of overly clever solutions that introduce unnecessary complexity.

 Steps to manage the complexity of your AI-generated code include flagging code with excessive abstraction, deeply nested logic branches, or helper functions that don’t have clear documentation.
 It’s a good idea to establish complexity thresholds.
 Prompting an additional review for AI-generated code that exceeds these thresholds is a great way to protect your organization from insecure code.